 Initially it was done by tucking or walking wool in tubs, in 16th/17th century replaced by wind and water powered mills.
 This mill was built in 1645 and was powered by water streaming through the canal in front of the second city wall.

 Continue on the Grote Spui and walk across the Eems at the pedestrian/bicycle bridge before the railway bridge (the bridge is a good spot to take a picture of the Koppelpoort).

 44. Koppelpoort – combined land and water defense gate (1380 – 1425)

-Three local streams feed one of the shortest rivers in the Netherlands (Eems only 19 kilometers long).
-The Eem was also called the Amer of which the name of Amersfoord is derived (ford at the river Amer).
+Two brooks (Lunterse and Barneveldse beek) join just before the other watergate (Monickendam) and feed tone of the shortest rivers in the Netherlands (the river Eems is only 19 kilometers long).
+The Eem was also called the Amer of which the name of Amersfoort is derived (ford at the river Amer).
 Take a left turn when across the bridge and walk back to Koppelpoort to continue on the Kleine Haag

 To raise and lower the gates, people simply walked in two gigantic wheels which (un)winded ropes around the connecting axis.